drcmda/react-animated-tree/readme.md

 <Tree>
 ```

-You can also create your own effects, study [react-spring](https://github.com/drcmda/react-spring/) for all the properties you can set:
+You can create your own effects by passing a [react-spring](https://github.com/drcmda/react-spring/) config.
+Everything that `Spring` can take in is allowed (from, to, immediate, config, onRest, etc.).

 ```jsx
 import Tree from 'react-animated-tree'